CardStreams/cardstreams-js-sdk/README.md

 Prerequisites
 -------------
-In order to be able to use the SDK and the API, consumer key to be generated in the Developer Portal which can be accessed at http://dev-lifestreams.devportal.apigee.com
+In order to be able to use the SDK and the API, Application ID and Application Key need to be generated in the Developer Portal

 Installation
 -----------